The Bankrate promise

 It sounds like a nice thing to do.
-Just sign your name, and a friend or relative will get a much-needed credit card.
+Just sign your name, and a friend or relative will gain access to credit.
 Like most things in life, however, being a co-signer is not that simple.
 Financially, “co-signing is probably the worst thing you can do,” says John Ulzheimer, a nationally recognized credit expert who has previously worked for both FICO and Equifax.

 Judging by the complaints and lawsuits made by co-signers, it also seems to be one of the least understood arrangements, he says.
 When friends and relatives co-sign, they often don’t realize the new card debt is also theirs—100 percent.
 Often, the potential co-signer has a relationship with the hopeful account holder.
 That, too, can be jeopardized.
 According to Ulzheimer, with the potential for complications—personal and financial—there are too many downsides to co-signing.

 Is someone asking you to co-sign for a credit card?
 Here are five facts you need to know before you decide.